 3. PL/SQL Collection Procedure EXTEND with Two Arguments.

 SET SERVEROUTPUT ON; DECLARE TYPE my_nestedTable IS TABLE OF number; nt_obj my_nestedTable := my_nestedTable(); BEGIN nt_obj.EXTEND; nt_obj(1) := 28; DBMS_OUTPUT.PUT_LINE ('Data at index 1 is '||nt_obj(1)); nt_obj.EXTEND(5,1); DBMS_OUTPUT.PUT_LINE ('Data at index 4 is '||nt_obj(4)); END; /

 4. Collection Procedure EXTEND (No Argument) with VARRAY

 SET SERVEROUTPUT ON; DECLARE TYPE my_Varray IS VARRAY (5) OF NUMBER; vry_obj my_Varray := my_Varray(); BEGIN vry_obj.EXTEND; vry_obj(1) := 10; DBMS_OUTPUT.PUT_LINE('Data at index 1 is '||vry_obj(1)); END; /

-Hope we have discussed all the possible questions on PL/SQL Collection Method EXTEND which you could face in your Certification Exam as well as in your Interview.
-If you have any confusions about Certification then you can refer to our Oracle Database Certification Exam Guide.
+Hope we have discussed all the possible questions on PL/SQL Collection Method EXTEND which you could face in your Oracle db Certification Exam as well as in your Interview.
+Also, if you have any confusions about Certifications then you can refer to our Oracle Database Certification Exam Guide.